 Double sugars include:

 Honey is also a double sugar.
 But unlike table sugar, it contains a small amount of vitamins and minerals.
-(Note: Honey should not be given to children younger than 1 year old.)
+(Note: Honey should never be given to children younger than 1 year.)

 Simple carbohydrates that contain vitamins and minerals occur naturally in:

 Simple carbohydrates are also found in processed and refined sugars such as: